How to Choose the Right Air Conditioning Unit

 Disadvantages of a Window Air Conditioner

-Because the unit sits in a window or wall, it’s not as versatile as a portable unit.
+Because the unit sits in a window or wall, it’s less versatile than a portable one.

 Keep your AC unit running at 100%!